The Reality of CPR for Seniors: Get the Facts

 Real-life CPR means pushing down into the chest at least 2 inches deep and at least 100 times per minute.

 Sometimes, air is forced into the lungs.
-Then, an electric shock is sent to the heart to try to get it to beat again.
+Then, an electric shock is sent to the heart to get it to beat again.

-If CPR is successful, all that pounding on the body usually results in major physical trauma.
+If CPR is successful, all that pounding on the body usually results in significant physical trauma.

 This trauma often includes broken ribs, lung bruising, damage to the airway and internal organs, and internal bleeding.

-Along with the physical trauma, patients who receive CPR also have to deal with serious long-term consequences like possible brain damage from oxygen deprivation.
+Along with the physical trauma, older people who receive CPR also have to deal with serious long-term consequences like possible brain damage from oxygen deprivation.

-On top of that, the existing health conditions that caused heart failure in the first place make it even less likely that they’ll recover at all or have reasonably good quality of life.
+• The existing health conditions that caused heart failure in the first place make it even less likely that they’ll recover at all or have a reasonably good quality of life.

 Research suggests that only 10-20% of all people who get CPR will survive and recover enough to leave the hospital.

-For chronically ill elderly patients, a study has shown a less than 5% chance of surviving long enough to leave the hospital after receiving CPR.
+For chronically ill elderly people, a study has shown a less than 5% chance of surviving long enough to leave the hospital after receiving CPR.

-Another important factor is the quality of life that people will have after recovering from CPR.
+Another critical factor is the quality of life that people will have after recovering from CPR.

 Being well enough to leave the hospital doesn’t mean they will have the quality of life they desire.